keysmusician/holbertonschool-low_level_programming/README.md

 * [Author](#author)

 ## About
 These **Low-level Programming & Algorithms** projects exhibit my understanding of **low-level programming**, simple **algorithms**, and **data structures**.
 These concepts were practiced using the **C programming language**.
-Consequently, I also became familiar with the language.
+Consequently, I became familiar with the language.
 Many of these projects are simplified recreations of standard library functions.

 ## Projects
 ### Trimester 1: